EU Journeys

 GDPR (EU Regulation 2016/679) and Greek law, ensuring confidentiality

-• Accountability: All representatives of the project are
+and privacy. • Accountability: All representatives of the project are

 accountable for upholding this Policy.
 Breaches of the Policy or Code of